• Skip to primary navigation

 My point is, don't treat your healthy green drink like fast food.
 This recipe is so easy to make and comes together in 5 minutes.

-A lot of goodness is in this one beautiful and delicious green smoothie for kids that both of you can enjoy together.
+A lot of goodness is in this beautiful and delicious green smoothie for kids that both of you can enjoy together.

 PIN IT!
 I always love to hear if you tried out this recipe and if it worked for you.
 Don't forget to subscribe to my Monthly Newsletter!